Henry Royce: Moves to West Wittering

+Schneider Trophy

 In October 1928, he began design of the "R" engine while walking with some of his leading engineers on the beach at West Wittering, sketching ideas in the sand.
 Less than a year later, the "R” engine, designed in his studio in the village, set a new world air speed record of 357.7 miles per hour and won the Schneider Trophy of 1929.
+As the racing was nearby Royce was able to watch it with binoculars from on top of a haystack near his house.

 When the Ramsay MacDonald government decided not to finance the next attempt in 1931, Lucy, Lady Houston, felt that Britain must not be left out of this contest and sent a telegram to the Prime Minister stating that she would guarantee £100,000, if necessary, towards the cost leading the Government to reverse their previous decision.
 The result was that Royce found that the "R" could be made to produce more power and the Supermarine S.6B seaplane won the Trophy at 340.08 mi/h on 13 September 1931.
 Later that month on 29 September, the same aircraft with an improved engine flew at 407.5 mi/h, becoming the first craft to fly at over 400 mi/h and breaking the world's speed record.